List of EastEnders characters introduced in 2004: Keith Miller

 Keith Miller, played by David Spinx, arrives with his partner Rosie (Gerry Cowper), their twins Darren (Charlie G. Hawkins) and Demi (Shana Swash), joining Rosie's son Mickey (Joe Swash) and moving into 27 Albert Square.
-He cannot read and is work-shy, tending to sit around watching television all day, making excuses to Rosie as to why he doesn't go and find employment.
+He cannot read and is work-shy, tending to sit around watching television all day, making excuses to Rosie as to why he does not go and find employment.
 Yet Rosie yearns for them to get married.
 However Keith's reluctance to commit and his failure to get a job lead to Rosie leaving Walford in July 2006, along with Demi and her daughter Aleesha.

 Demi Miller

 Demi Miller, played by Shana Swash, is the daughter of Keith and Rosie Miller (David Spinx and Gerry Cowper), and the twin sister of Darren (Charlie G. Hawkins).
 She moves to Albert Square with her family in September 2004, joining her half brother Mickey (Joe Swash).
 Aged 13 when she first arrives, Demi becomes the talk of the Square due to her pregnancy.
 She gives birth to her daughter Aleesha Miller in October.